bchung1/Capital-One-Challenge/README.md

 # Capital One Article Summarization Challenge
 This project is a google chrome extension that summarizes online articles.
 This extension uses Aylien Text API to summarize online articles and extract key information.
+It also uses chrome.storage to store articles and summarizes.

 #Install
 Enter these into the command line: <br>